Are you a tourism professional seeking great gastronomic experiences for your clients?

 2. Kotosoupa Avgolemono:

-• A comforting chicken soup made with rice thickened with a tangy egg-lemon sauce.
+• A comforting chicken soup thickened with rice and a tangy egg-lemon sauce.

 3. Stuffed Vegetables (Gemista):